KaiNakamura/SpeedrunShowdown/README.md

 ```
 /speedrunshowdown:suddendeath
 ```
+*Sudden death begins automatically in 1 hour but can be started early with this command*

 To set the time until sudden death run
 ```
 /speedrunshowdown:settime <seconds>
 ```
+*Sudden death time is automatically set to whatever value is set in the [config](#config) but this command can manually change it should something go wrong, such as the server crashing unexpectedly*

 To give a player a tracking compass run
 ```